 Flour, salt and paprika - these three ingredients are for coating the pork.
 I love the flavour of pork and paprika - if you do too, why not try this recipe for creamy paprika pork goulash.

 These are the ingredients for the barbeque sauce.
-I haven’t included images because you can see those on the original recipe (linked above).
+I haven't included images because you can see those on the original recipe for meatballs with barbeque sauce.

 Passata – this is pureed tomatoes that have been sieved to remove any seeds and bits of skin.
 It’s normally sold in bottles or cartons in any supermarket, alongside canned tomatoes.
 If you can’t get passata, you can substitute it with tomato ketchup.